elatov/elatov.github.io/_posts/2012-11-05-vcap5-dca-objective-3-2-optimize-virtual-machine-resources.md

 >
 > The CPU affinity setting for a virtual machine applies to all of the virtual CPUs associated with the virtual machine and to all other threads (also known as worlds) associated with the virtual machine.
 Such virtual machine threads perform processing required for emulating mouse, keyboard, screen, CD-ROM, and miscellaneous legacy devices.
 >
 > In some cases, such as display-intensive workloads, significant communication might occur between the virtual CPUs and these other virtual machine threads.
-Performance might degrade if the virtual machine&#8217;s affinity setting prevents these additional threads from being scheduled concurrently with the virtual machine&#8217;s virtual CPUs.
+Performance might degrade if the virtual machine's affinity setting prevents these additional threads from being scheduled concurrently with the virtual machine's virtual CPUs.
 Examples of this include a uniprocessor virtual machine with affinity to a single CPU or a two-way SMP virtual machine with affinity to only two CPUs.
 >
-> For the best performance, when you use manual affinity settings, VMware recommends that you include at least one additional physical CPU in the affinity setting to allow at least one of the virtual machine&#8217;s threads to be scheduled at the same time as its virtual CPUs.
+> For the best performance, when you use manual affinity settings, VMware recommends that you include at least one additional physical CPU in the affinity setting to allow at least one of the virtual machine's threads to be scheduled at the same time as its virtual CPUs.
 Examples of this include a uniprocessor virtual machine with affinity to at least two CPUs or a two-way SMP virtual machine with affinity to at least three CPUs.

 Here is how to set it up: